giellalt/giellalt.github.io/ling/LinguisticAnalysis.md

 # 3. Download other programs

 ## 3.1.
 Dictionaries
 You may also use the *Neahttadigisánit* dictionaries on the command line. **Warning!!** The program to be downloaded here gives translation equivalent only, not explanations or example sentences.
-For dictionary lookup the online dictionaries are thus far better, these programs are good for automatic lookup.
+For dictionary lookup the online dictionaries are thus far better, the programs presented here are good for automatic lookup.

 ### 3.1.1.
 Fetching the dictionaries